Congolese army says it has foiled a coup. Self-exiled opposition leader threatens president

 Congolese army spokesperson Brigadier General Sylvain Ekenge said on state television Sunday that the attempted coup d'état was "nipped in the bud by Congolese defense and security forces (and) the situation is under control."
 He did not give further details.

-This also came amid a crisis gripping Tshisekedi's ruling party over an election for the parliament’s leadership which was supposed to be held Saturday but got postponed.
+This also came amid a crisis gripping Tshisekedi's ruling party over an election for the parliament’s leadership which was supposed to be held Saturday but was postponed.

 Clashes were reported Sunday between men in military uniform and guards of Vital Kamerhe, a federal legislator and a candidate for speaker of the National Assembly of Congo, at his residence in Kinshasa, about 2 kilometers (1.2 miles) from the presidential palace and where some embassies are also located.